With no big news this week (other than the never-ending

 cases were related to the ADA, and another third were related to sex and pregnancy

-.
+discrimination cases.
 While the EEOC

 p romised a wide area of enforcement (and some criminal background check cases